Equitable & Efficient Resolution of All Current and Future Talc Claims

 Current Status

-In October 2021, LTL filed for Chapter 11 bankruptcy as a step to efficiently resolve claims in the cosmetic talc litigation in a manner that is equitable to all parties, including current and future claimants.
+In October 2021, LLT filed for Chapter 11 bankruptcy in the U.S. Bankruptcy Court for the District of New Jersey to efficiently resolve claims in the cosmetic talc litigation in a manner that is equitable to all parties, including current and future claimants.
 Plaintiff lawyers challenged the filing with motions to dismiss the bankruptcy.

 The Chapter 11 Process

-Chapter 11 is a well-established legal process in the United States that allows a company to complete a financial or operational restructuring under the supervision of the Bankruptcy Court.
-As part of the process, companies must file a Plan of Reorganization, which outlines how money that is determined to be owed to various people or organizations will be paid.
-The Plan of Reorganization must be approved by a majority vote of eligible people and the Bankruptcy Court.
+The Plan of Reorganization must be approved by a majority vote of eligible claimants and the Bankruptcy Court.
 This process results in a Plan of Reorganization that is fair and equitable for all stakeholders.

 Why Chapter 11 Is the Best Path to Resolve the Talc Litigation